luishcastroc/blog/blog/src/content/en/2023-09-10-enhancing-analogjs-blog-with-transloco.md

 This allows a good experience for the readers since they can change the language and the slug will change accordingly.

-if you want to see it in action you can check my [blog](https://mrrobot.dev/blog) and try it out.
+if you want to see it in action hit the flag at the top right 🤣.

 ## Conclusion